 - 2.3 Deconsolidation

 The Canada Border Services Agency (CBSA) System Outage Contingency Plan sets out the procedures for the importation of commercial goods in all modes of transportation during a CBSA systems outage.

 An outage is defined as a “temporary suspension of operations to the electronic systems".
-Please refer to Appendix A for a description of various types of outages and scopes/impacts.
+Please refer to the Appendixes in Section 4 for a description of various types of outages and scopes/impacts.

 It is important to note that the procedures outlined in Section 2 apply only in the case of CBSA outages.